wsu-wacs/pythd/README.md

 - numpy
 - scipy
 - matplotlib
+- numba
+- scikit-learn
+- pandas
+- opencv-python

 The following packages are needed for graph export functionality:
 - igraph
 - networkx

+To run the dashboard the following packages are required:
+- dash
+- dash-cytoscape
+- igraph

 # Basic Example